-- (a) the person in command or control, or who appears to be in command or control, of the vehicle; and - (b) for a vehicle registered in a State or Territory under a law of the State or Territory providing for the registration of vehicles-the person in whose name the vehicle is so registered.
+(a) the person in command or control, or who appears to be in command or control, of the vehicle; and vehicle includes a boat and an aircraft.

+(b) for a vehicle registered in a State or Territory under a law of the State or Territory providing for the registration of vehicles-the person in whose name the vehicle is so registered.